M. N. Miller’s 2019 Year In Film

 203. The Hustle

 The makers of The Hustle had me originally worried that they ruined a childhood memory of watching films with my father and Dirty Rotten Scoundrels being one of his favorites.
 After sleeping on it a day, I have come to realize they have only made me deepen my appreciation for it more.
-So, this weekend, I’m going to give him a nod as he looks down at me from above, and then watch Steve Martin go to the bathroom while sitting at the dinner table while wearing an eye patch.
-And for that Chris Addison, Anne Hathaway, Rebel Wilson, and Stanley Shapiro, I thank you.
+So, this weekend, I’m going to give him a nod as he looks down at me from above and then watches Steve Martin go to the bathroom while sitting at the dinner table while wearing an eye patch.
+And for that, Chris Addison, Anne Hathaway, Rebel Wilson, and Stanley Shapiro.